supaz022002/LegLab/docs/DEMO.md

-# Training and Demo Recording
+# Training Guide

-This guide walks through training the flagship `LegLab-G1-Flat` policy and recording a demo for the README.
+This guide walks through training the flagship `LegLab-G1-Flat` policy and updating the README results.
 Requires a working Isaac Sim + Isaac Lab installation.

 ## 1. Train the flagship policy